Learning to Trim: End-to-End Causal Graph Pruning with Dynamic Anatomical Feature Banks for Medical VQA: Introduction

-To our knowledge, this is the first attempt to embed dynamic causal trimming as a trainable module within MedVQA.
-Our contributions are threefold: \begin{itemize} \item We propose the LCT framework, transforming causal adjustment in MedVQA from static or test-time strategies into an end-to-end learning paradigm. \item We design a Dynamic Anatomical Feature Bank with a Causal Trimming module to track and mitigate multimodal confounders during training without external annotations. \item Experiments on four datasets demonstrate that LCT achieves state-of-the-art performance and improves OOD generalization. \end{itemize}
+\item We propose the LCT framework, transforming causal adjustment in MedVQA from static or test-time strategies into an end-to-end trainable paradigm. \item We design a Dynamic Anatomical Feature Bank with a Causal Trimming module to track and mitigate confounders during training without external annotations. \item Experiments on four datasets demonstrate that LCT achieves state-of-the-art performance and improves OOD generalization. \end{itemize}